Office of English Learner Education

 Instructional Services

-English learner education develops English proficiency and supports academic content knowledge.
+English language education develops English proficiency and supports academic content knowledge.
 Individual needs are respected and accommodated through the use of various instructional methods fostering high academic achievement.
 English learners are proportionately represented in all school programs and servicesThey become confident learners and are empowered through the development of critical thought, reflection, and action.

 Professional Development